stephengold/jme3-utilities/README.md

 I am grateful to Google Code and Github for providing free hosting for the jme3-utilities project and many other open-source projects.

-I'm also grateful to Julian (for lending me one of his microphones) and finally my dear Holly, for keeping me sane.
+I'm also grateful to Amber (for lending me one of her microphones) and finally my dear Holly, for keeping me sane.

 If I've misattributed anything or left anyone out, please let me know so I can